-The courses are available and delivered on JWL’s Learning Management System - Blackboard.
+The courses are available and delivered on JWL’s Learning Management System - either JWL Humanitarian e-Learning Platform (JWL HeLP) or Canvas.
 After faculty interest and qualifications are confirmed, the professor will receive a contract and information about log in and password credentials as well as access information.
-Each course typically has about 15 students, is eight weeks in length, with additional time needed for grading.
-Professors will need to dedicate about of 10 hours per week to teaching a JWL course.
+Academic credit baring courses typically have about 15 to 20 students, are eight to ten weeks in length, with additional time needed for grading.
+Professional Certificate courses are in a blended-learning format supported with a local Learning Facilitator, have about 20 to 24 students and are 24 weeks in length.
+Professors will need to dedicate about of 7 to 10 hours per week for teaching one JWL course.

-Professors primarily interact with students through the Blackboard online learning platform.
+Professors primarily interact with students through the online learning platform.
 The best forms of interaction occur in the discussion forum and in the faculty responses to assignments.
 Like all students, the JWL learners desire regular and frequent feedback from and interaction with Professors (responses to students within 48 hours is required).
 Most courses identify textbooks that support the course content.
 Wherever possible, the texts are available electronically.
-In some situations, paper copies of texts are made available to students at the learning centers.

-If you are interested in becoming a professor, please fill out this online registration form.
-For more information about becoming a professor, please contact Marie Friedemann at email@example.com
+If you are interested in becoming a professor, please fill out this online registration form